 In one way, shape or form, I have spent my entire life working with colour.
 I studied fine arts, but soon realized I longed for a three dimensional surface to explore.

 I then enrolled in Studio 58, the theatre training program at Langara College.
 My main focus was on set design (which gave me an understanding of how things change going from 2 to 3 dimensions) and scenic painting.
 What a life changing experience!
 I didn’t learn just the practical skills of a set designer.
 I learned how to listen, really listen, and how to collaborate.
 This diverse program also provided me with communication and presentation skills that I use to this day.

-I spent five years as the in-house colour consultant for a local Farrow & Ball stockist, then ventured out on my own with K Colour.
+I spent several years as the in-house colour consultant for a local Farrow & Ball stockist, then ventured out on my own with K Colour.

 While I draw upon skills acquired from the theatre and fine arts, the truth is that my approach to colour is highly intuitive.
 I know what’s current, but have no real interest in following the pack.
 Colour is an experience that is unique to each individual.
 I see my role as that of a guide.
 There to help lead my clients to the combination of colours that will bring joy and harmony into their lives.